September 18-24, 2022 is Child Passenger Safety Week – September 24 is National Seat Check Saturday

 The best way to protect a baby or child under the age of 8 in a collision is to have them properly secured in a certified car seat or booster.
-If your car is involved in an accident, the general recommendation is to replace any car seats which were in the vehicle.
-This is in order to protect young passengers from injury as much as possible in case of further accidents.
+The NHTSA now has a handy tool online to help parents and caregivers identify the best car seat based on the child’s age, height, and weight.

 Never reuse a child restraint that has been involved in a major collision.
 According to the National Highway Traffic Safety Association, a car seat in the vehicle at the time of a major accident should be replaced.
 This is true even if there is no visible damage to the car seat and even if the child was not in it during the crash.